Erasmus Exchange

 General Information

 Many students find that they gain a great deal from the experience of studying abroad.
-Living and studying in another country is often a challenge but overcoming obstacles and learning to cope in another culture and language brings maturity and confidence and can help students to develop qualities and skills that employers look for, in addition to enhancement of language skills.
+Living and studying in another country is often a challenge, but overcoming obstacles and learning to cope in another culture and language brings maturity and confidence and can help students to develop qualities and skills that employers look for, in addition to enhancement of language skills.

-Key points of the current Erasmus programme
+Key points of the current programme

 - You would normally be expected to follow the pattern and terms and conditions that a typical student in the University you are attending would with respect to workload (CATS requirements) and assessment although any results obtained during this year abroad would not contribute towards your final degree classification.
 Credit would be noted on your transcript for the work undertaken whilst on your year abroad.
 Students are not advised to exceed the equivalent of a 120 CAT workload during their year abroad.

-- Although it is recommended that you have a minimum of 'A' level standard of language ability in the native language of the host country you are visiting, many partner institutions teach some of their modules in English.
+- Although it is recommended that you have a minimum of A-level standard of language ability in the native language of the host country you are visiting, many partner institutions teach some of their modules in English.
 Many host institutions do provide intensive language training courses in the period immediately before the academic year starts and students are strongly advised to take advantage of these courses where available.

 - It is expected that you will currently be at a 2.1 average level and will maintain this level throughout your second year examinations.